 What’s my loan to income ratio?

 Your loan to income ratio is also an important factor that lenders use to determine how much money they can offer you, and at what interest rate.
 This ratio measures the amount of money you can borrow compared to your income.
 Generally, lenders prefer a lower loan-to-income ratio as it shows that you have a better ability to repay loans.

 How does my debt to income ratio affect my credit score?

 Ultimately, managing your DTI is an important part of improving your credit scores and securing better financial opportunities.
 By taking control of your debt and working towards a healthier ratio, you can build a brighter financial future for yourself and your family.

 Building credit takes patience but you’re in great hands with Loqbox.
-For the quickest route to a better score, get your Loqbox membership started for just £2.50 a week and activate Loqbox Spend, Loqbox Save and Loqbox Rent.
+For the quickest route to a better score, get your Loqbox membership started for just £2.50 a week and activate Loqbox Grow, Loqbox Save and Loqbox Rent.
 Our members have seen increases of up to 300 points in the first three months when combining all of our products.

 Improvements to your credit score are not guaranteed.